pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

 DEPENDENCIES

-Python versions 3.8+ (CPython and PyPy) are supported.
+Python versions 3.9+ (CPython) and 3.10+ (PyPy) are supported.
 Other versions and implementations may or may not work correctly.

 While all the other dependencies are optional, ffmpeg and ffprobe are highly recommended